ranabahr55/wake_word/README.md

 ## How it works

 ### Speech recognition — Google (online)
-Voice is captured via `SpeechRecognition`.
+Voice is captured via `SpeechRecognition` with the microphone held open continuously to avoid capture gaps between cycles.
 When speech is detected the audio is sent to Google Speech Recognition and transcribed.
-Energy threshold calibration on startup reduces false triggers from background noise.
+Stale audio chunks older than 2 seconds are automatically discarded to prevent delayed transcriptions.
+Energy threshold calibration on startup reduces false triggers from background noise, and a rolling noise-floor adjustment nudges the threshold every 10 seconds while the assistant is sleeping to adapt to changing environments like motor noise.

 ### Text-to-speech — Edge TTS (online)
 Responses are spoken using Microsoft's `en-US-GuyNeural` neural voice via `edge-tts`.
 Audio is streamed to a temp file and played through pygame's mixer.
+The microphone is automatically gated off while the assistant is speaking to prevent it from hearing its own voice, and re-enabled after a short settle delay once playback finishes.

 ---